KIOS-Research/KIOS-Graduate-Summer-School-2018/README.md

 3. Enter the `bin/` directory (at `anaconda-base-dir/bin`) and run `source activate root`; this will activate the `root` (default) Anaconda environment
 4. Start the anaconda navigator by running `./anaconda-navigator`

+Read [this tutorial](anaconda/README.md) on how to use the anaconda navigator.

 ## Python Packages

 You may install the following packages using Anaconda: